 There are times (admittedly rare) when a memory-lapse is delightful.
 I’m happily surprised each spring when bulbs that I’ve forgotten I planted make their way above ground to bloom, reminding me that this was the plan all along!
 Not so delightful are the times when I forget to take care—as in forgetting to dig up and store bulbs that need protection from our harsh winter months.
 (I still feel guilty about the fate met by the most beautiful canna lilies gifted to me years ago.)

-Since then I’ve kept a garden calendar of to-dos that ensures that tasks such bulb digging and storing get accomplished before the ground freezes around them.
+Since then I’ve kept a garden calendar of to-dos that ensures that tasks such as storing bulbs for winter get accomplished before the ground freezes around them.
 This year, I’ve gone a step further to learn the best way to store the bulbs.
 Could I do better than tossing them in paper bags in the basement?

 Which bulbs to pull in the fall